Turmoil hits Tunisia after secular politician slain

 The government blamed Belaid's assassination, also carried out by assailants on a motorcycle, on an unidentified group of Salafi militants, saying six of them were still on the run.

-The Egyptian army's overthrow of Islamist President Mohamed Mursi on July 3 following mass protests against him has further energised the anti-Islamist opposition in Tunisia.
+The Egyptian army's overthrow of Islamist President Mohamed Mursi on July 3 following mass protests against him has further energized the anti-Islamist opposition in Tunisia.

 'INTO THE UNKNOWN'

-A protest movement known as Tamarod, modelled on the Egyptian group of the same name that orchestrated the anti-Mursi demonstrations, has called for rallies to topple the government.
+A protest movement known as Tamarod, modeled on the Egyptian group of the same name that orchestrated the anti-Mursi demonstrations, has called for rallies to topple the government.

 Prime Minister Ali Larayedh condemned the assassination, but said, "We are against all the calls to dissolve the government and the Constituent Assembly to create a (power) vacuum."